crawl/crawl/crawl-ref/docs/crawl_manual.rst

   else attacks without moving (even if no monster is seen).

 <
-  Use staircase to go higher or enter a shop or portal.
+  Use staircase to go higher, or use a shop, altar, or portal.

 >
-  Use staircase to go deeper or enter a shop or portal.
+  Use staircase to go deeper, or use a shop, altar, or portal.

 ;
   Examine occupied tile and auto-pickup eligible items.
 Can also be used to pick